For green bedroom ideas that will turn your sleep space into a verdant oasis, simply look out the window.

 In this master bedroom idea, bold printed drapes in a relaxing pale forest green and cool pinks are paired with simple, contemporary decor, allowing the pattern to lead the room.

-Light greens may be easier to handle, but don't be afraid of the dark.
-Pairing deeper greens with gold fittings creates a real sense of luxury.
+Light greens may be easier to handle, but don't be afraid to combine them with cooler grey shades.
+Pairing pale greens with grey creates a real sense of calm and restfulness, though you can add warmth with rusts and even warm metallics.

 11. Keep it clean with white and green

 To keep your greens as crisp as the new day, pair them with white.
 Many of the patterned wallpapers and textiles in this article bring the colors together, but don’t be afraid to color block either.

-Rather than accenting white bedrooms with green, this farmhouse-style room lets green take over the walls and brings white in via striking white beams, furniture, floor and accessories.
+Rather than accenting white bedrooms with green, this cute room lets green take over the walls and brings white in via woodwork and bedding.

-While matching with white will help keep things light, pair complementary shades of green and gray for a soothing scheme, perfect for pre-sleep downtime.
+While matching with white will help keep things light, pair complementary shades of green and wood for a soothing scheme, perfect for pre-sleep downtime.

 13. Brighten up traditional style with a purer shade